dataset-ninja/prmi/README.md

-# PRMI: A Dataset of Minirhizotron Images for Diverse Plant Root Study
+# PRMI: Plant Root Minirhizotron Imagery

 PRMI is a dataset for instance segmentation, semantic segmentation, and object detection tasks.